lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

 Due to the previous changes, the `Attachment` class also needs to be modified to allow external classes to directly pass references to `Image` and `ImageViews` instances instead of creating them in the constructor.
-The code to calculate teh aspect mas of and image view based on its associated image has also been extracted to a new method named `calcAspectMask`.
+The code to calculate the aspect mask of and image view based on its associated image has also been extracted to a new method named `calcAspectMask`.

 ```java
 public class Attachment {